CambridgeEngineering/PartIA-Computing-Lent-doc/index.rst

 *Lent Term 2017, Department of Engineering, University of Cambridge*

-Your team has been tasked with building the computational backend (library) to a new real-time flood warning system for England and Wales.
+Your team has been tasked with building the computational backend (library) to a new real-time flood warning system for England.
 The library should:

 #.
 Fetch real-time river level data over the Internet from the
    Department for Environment Food and Rural Affairs data service.